HUI135/gammaGTP/README.md

 ---

 ## Discussion
-Our findings suggest that elevated Gamma-GTP levels may be significantly associated with an increased risk of hyperglycemia and hypertension in women.
+Our findings suggest that elevated Gamma-GTP levels may be significantly associated with an increased risk of hyperglycemia and hypertension.
 Gamma-GTP could potentially serve as an early marker for identifying individuals at higher metabolic risk.
 Future longitudinal studies are warranted to validate these findings and explore causal pathways more deeply.